-- For the main button keys in the TVM row (i.e. N, I/Y, PV, PMT, FV), enter the number first and then press the corresponding button. - \circ For example, to enter N=34, enter 34 on the calculator and then press N. - For P/Y and C/Y, press 2nd I/Y. At the P/Y screen, enter the value for P/Y and then press ENTER.
-Press the down arrow to access the \mathbb{C}/\mathbb{Y} screen.
-At the \mathbb{C}/\mathbb{Y} screen, enter the value for C/Y and then press ENTER.
-Press 2nd QUIT (the CPT button) to exit the menu. - \circ For example, to enter P/Y=4 and C/Y=4, press 2nd I/Y. At the P/Yscreen, enter $oldsymbol{4}$ and press ENTER.
+- For the main button keys in the TVM row (i.e. N, I/Y, PV, PMT, FV), enter the number first and then press the corresponding button. - $\circ~$ For example, to enter N=34, enter 34 on the calculator and then press N. - For P/Y and C/Y, press 2nd I/Y. At the P/Y screen, enter the value for P/Y and then press ENTER.
+Press the down arrow to access the C/Y screen.
+At the C/Y screen, enter the value for C/Y and then press ENTER.
+Press 2nd QUIT (the CPT button) to exit the menu.

+• For example, to enter P/Y = 4 and C/Y = 4, press 2nd I/Y. At the P/Y screen, enter 4 and press ENTER.
 Press the down arrow.
 At the C/Y screen, enter 4 and press ENTER.
 Press 2nd QUIT to exit.

-After all of the known quantities are loaded into the calculator, press ${\sf CPT}$ and then FV to solve for the future value.
+After all of the known quantities are loaded into the calculator, press CPT and then FV to solve for the future value.

-- 1. The calculator automatically sets C/Y equal to whatever is entered for P/Y. That is, if you enter 4 for P/Y, the calculator will set C/Y=4.
+- 1. The calculator automatically sets C/Y equal to whatever is entered for P/Y. That is, if you enter 4 for P/Y, the calculator will set C/Y = 4.
 This is what we need to complete compound interest only calculations.
 When we learn about annuities in later chapters, we will have instances where P/Y and C/Y will need to be different. - 2.
 Your calculator has permanent memory.
-Once you enter data into any of the time value buttons it is permanently stored until - You override it by entering another piece of data and pressing the button; or - \circ You clear the memory of the time value buttons by pressing 2nd CLR TVM before proceeding with another question; or - The reset button on the back of the calculator is pressed.
+Once you enter data into any of the time value buttons it is permanently stored until - You override it by entering another piece of data and pressing the button; or - You clear the memory of the time value buttons by pressing 2nd CLR TVM before proceeding with another question; or - The reset button on the back of the calculator is pressed.

 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://ecampusontario.pressbooks.pub/finmath1175/?p=87#oembed-1
+You can view them online here: https://ecampusontario.pressbooks.pub/mathematicsfinance/?p=31#oembed-1

-Video: Compound Interest (Present and Future Values) by Joshua Emmanuel [6:56] (Transcript Available).
+Video: "BA II Plus Calculator - Compound Interest (Present & Future Values)" by Joshua Emmanuel [6:57] is licensed under the Standard YouTube License.
+Transcript and closed captions available on YouTube.